 What are the adjuvant requirements for Laudis corn herbicide?

-- Laudis requires the use of a Methylated Soybean Oil (MSO) adjuvant
+- Laudis requires the use of a Methylated Seed Oil (MSO) adjuvant

 - Use of a spray-grade liquid nitrogen fertilizer is recommended

-- A methylated soybean oil MSO (HASTEN™ NT Ultra) 1.75 L/ha – Oil based surfactant may be used.
+- A methylated seed oil MSO (HASTEN™ NT Ultra) 1.75 L/ha – Oil based surfactant may be used.
 See guidance below.

 - Laudis + atrazine MUST use adjuvant + UAN/AMS